cpsamtec/virtuin/README.md

  and tools you like as long as they are supported by docker.

 In short, you will provide a docker compose file and a list of tasks to be executed.
-**Tasks** are your programs executables contained in a running container ready to be run with specified arguments and environment variables.
+**Tasks** are your programs executables in a running container, ready to be run with specified arguments and environment variables.
 Virtuin will handle ensuring the appropriate containers are running.
-It will then display the list of tasks and information to an operator who can run them.
+It will then display the list of tasks and information for an operator to utilize.

 To begin a new Virtuin project make sure you have the following installed
 - [Docker](https://docs.docker.com/install/)